Skip to content

 • Pat the beef dry with paper towels.
 Cut into large chunks and season all sides with kosher salt and black pepper.

 • Set the Instant Pot to Sauté (High).
-Melt 2 tablespoons of lard and sear the beef until deeply browned.
+Heat 2 tablespoons of oil and sear the beef until deeply browned.

 • Add 12 cups of water, half a white onion, one head of garlic, oregano, allspice, and bay leaves.